Technical Deep-Dive

 Endpoint Organization

-The 67 API endpoints are organized into functional domains, totaling 7,824 lines of PHP:
+The 77 API endpoints are organized into functional domains, totaling 8,773 lines of endpoint PHP:

 Domain Endpoints Purpose